 WaterNSW know that a registered Aboriginal Heritage site will be inundated by the dam.
 In their scoping report they say that there’s likely to be other similar sites around, as if that makes the destruction of one site OK.

 The dam would destroy habitat, and significantly impact populations of vulnerable Murray Cod and threatened Trout Cod and Silver Perch.
-The impact to iconic native fish this dam would have cannot be offset by a fishway – read what Dr Martin Mallen-Cooper, native fish expert has to say
+The impact to iconic native fish this dam would have cannot be ameliorated by a fishway.
+The new re-regulator will have highly varying water levels that will vary over short times scales within an irrigation season.
+These are likely to impact breeding of Murray cod and catfish. – read what Dr Martin Mallen-Cooper, native fish expert has to say